opsdroid/opsdroid/docs/tutorials/introduction-vim.md

 # Introduction to Vi/Vim
 Vi/Vim is a command line text editor that comes with every platform other than windows (unless you install it).
-It can be hard to figure out how to do things in this editor, this tutorial is meant to give you the basic knowledge of vi/vim and how to do things with it.
+It can be hard to figure out how to do things in this editor because the editor is command-centric, this tutorial is meant to give you the basic knowledge of vi/vim and how to do things with it.

 ## Vi/Vim Modes